Delete user profiles in bulk

 6. Under Schedule, if desired, use a cron expression for scheduling the job.

 7. Under File format, select the file format type you wish to import.
-This will be either JSON or CSV.
+This will be either JSONL or CSV.

 • CSV

-Choose the Encoding standard for your JSON file.
+Choose the Encoding standard for your JSONL file.

 {